Events and Workshops

 Suitable for all ages.
 Children must be accompanied by a responsible guardian.

-Tickets are £2.50 per person (plus booking admin fee) and are bookable via Eventbrite by clicking the calendar above.
+Entry is included for those paying admission to the Discover the Vikings exhibition.
+For those only wanting to visit this session, tickets are £2.50 per person (£3.15 when including booking admin fee of 65p) and are bookable via Eventbrite by clicking the calendar above.

 World’s Largest Brick Periodic Table